 Few things of significance are achieved without setting goals.
 Students learn how to set goals.
 Goal setting is a skill which is strengthened with practice.
 Students practice setting and achieving goals.

-Success in a personal development program, such as this, where the students experience noticeable increases in strength, flexibility, memory, coordination, and self-defense skills, as the result of a dedicated and cognizant effort, is an excellent foundation for self-confidence.
-It is self-confidence based on physical and mental self-improvement, as opposed to self-confidence based on one's athletic performance.
+Success in a personal development program, such as this, where the students understand that the goal is to increase strength, flexibility, balance, coordination, and the ability to protect oneself, is an excellent foundation for self-confidence.
+It is self-confidence based on self-improvement, and developing potentially life saving skills, as opposed to self-confidence based on one's athletic skills and performance.
 This self-confidence is deep; it is not subject to the results of tomorrow's game.
 It is not reserved for the best players on the team; it is available to everyone, because everyone experiences improvement with exercise, and everyone feels a little safer when they know how to protect themselves.